centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/pluginpacks.md

 * If you have an online [license](../administration/licenses.md), the Plugin Packs catalog is already available on your platform, on page **Configuration > Plugin Packs**.

 * If you have an offline license:
-    - install the Plugin Packs repository (contact the [Centreon support team](https://support.centreon.com/) for its address)
+    - install the Plugin Packs repository (go to the [Centreon support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories) for its address)
     - install or update the Plugin Packs catalog from your Centreon Central server:

       ```shell